Are you looking for a new way to save for retirement? Check out insurance retirement plans!

 Like other financial products, an insured retirement plan has a few disadvantages.

 - An insured retirement plan is better suited for supplementing retirement income, not as a primary source of retirement income.
 That is because the money is not liquid.
-If you need to surrender the policy to access the cash value, you will have to pay surrender charges and fees, which are quite high during the first few years.
+If you need to surrender the policy to access the cash value, you will have to pay surrender charges and fees.

-- Implement an insured retirement plan make sense only if you have an insurance need.
+- Implementing an insured retirement plan makes sense only if you also have an insurance need.
 If you already have a life insurance policy, an IRP is not likely to be the right retirement tool for you.

 - You can use an insured retirement plan to fund retirement only if you qualify for life insurance.
-Most whole life and universal life insurance policies (if not all) require taking a medical exam and answering a few invasive health questions.
-If you have a serious underlying health condition, you might not qualify for a traditional life insurance policy.
+Most whole life and universal life insurance policies (if not all) require taking a medical exam and answering a few invasive health questions to qualify.

 - There is a risk that changes in lending practices and/or tax laws could prevent access to the strategy in retirement.